 We stand behind our products.
 We’re confident in their quality, and want you to be as well.
 Every kit comes with a one-year limited warranty and a limited lifetime warranty on the springs themselves.

 If you’re ready to ditch your air suspension and say goodbye to pesky compressor problems, you can order one of our kits online today.
 If you still have questions, we’re here to help.
-You can call 866-239-4896 and talk with one of our suspension experts, or reach us in the online chat.
+You can call 866-239-4896 and speak with one of our suspension experts, or contact us online.

 Don’t let problems with your air suspension deflate your spirits.
 Call us and convert today.